JohnQHerman/JohnQHerman/README.md

 Backend developer proficient in TypeScript, Node.js, and Git.
-Committed to developing efficient and maintainable code.
+Currently working on projects!